ExpediaDotCom/haystack/deployment/README.md

 From the root of the location to which haystack has been cloned:
 ```
 cd deployment/terraform
-./apply-compose.sh -a install
+./apply-compose.sh -a install-all
 ```
 This will install required third party software, start the minikube and install all haystack components in dev mode.
-###### Note : not all logging and monitoring addons are not deployed when run locally due to resource constraints in the local minikube cluster.
+###### Note : not all logging and monitoring addons are deployed when running locally due to resource constraints in the local minikube cluster.

 ###Verify